Antonio del Pollaiuolo: Painting

 The dating of his work (before he went to Rome) is mostly uncertain, and much of his painting, especially of larger pieces, was apparently done together with his brother.
 A group of paintings are generally agreed to be relatively early, before about 1466.
 Contemporaries valued Antonio's work far above that of Piero, especially in respect of its disegno or drawing, for which Antonio was perhaps generally responsible.

 He was early as a significant painter depicting subjects from classical mythology, especially those featuring Hercules, but the surviving examples of these are small paintings for private houses.
 Both his scriptural and mythological paintings excel in depicting action, with a "fierce air" that was unusual for the period.
 Such subjects had previously been painted at a similar scale for cassone chests, but Pollaiuolo's seem always to have been intended as framed images.

 His Hercules and the Hydra (c.
 1475) and Hercules and Antaeus (c.
 1478), both now in the Uffizi, are apparently miniature versions of two out of three very large paintings of the Labours of Hercules that he did for the Sala Grande of the Medici Palace, a large room designed to impress visitors.
-These were 6 braccia square or high—about 3.5 metres, on cloth, so with over-life size figures; Hercules and the Nemean lion was the third.
+These were 6 braccia square or high—about 3.5 m, on cloth, so with over-life size figures; Hercules and the Nemean lion was the third.
 For some fifty years after their completion, these "were amongst the most famous and influential works of their time", but are now lost, "like nearly every canvas of the date".

 These were done around 1460, very early in his independent career, and must have loudly announced his arrival as a painter to Florence and beyond.
 They were perhaps commissioned by Piero di Cosimo de' Medici rather than his father, and were on cloth, still relatively unusual in Florence at this date.

 Another early painting, from about 1470, is his David with the Head of Goliath, now in Berlin.
 Unlike the most famous Davids of the period, by Donatello (in both marble and bronze), Verrocchio, or Michelangelo, this lacks any documentary evidence linking it to the Florentine government or the Medici family.
 David is fully and rather richly dressed, with ermine linings, and appears more as a patrician Florentine than a young shepherd.
 At 46.2 x 34 cm (18.1 x 13.3 in) it was presumably intended for a domestic setting.

 The composition of a banner, documented but now lost, of the Archangel Michael in combat with the devil in the form of a dragon or serpent, is known from a copy, and is enthusiastically described by Vasari.
 It was done for a confraternity in Arezzo, the biographer's home town.